-The public participation process to be undertaken during the EIR phase is as follows:
+The public participation process undertaken during the EIR phase was as follows:

-- Lodging the draft EIR at the Mossel Bay and D'Almeida Public Libraries and the Eskom website on 7 September 2005.
-A commenting period will be provided, which will terminate on 28 September 2005. - Notifying registered I&APs of the availability of the draft EIR by means of a letter which includes a copy of the draft EIR Summary.
-See Annexure M. - Placing media notices in the Mossel Bay Advertiser on 2 September 2005 in order to notify I&APs of the availability of the draft EIR and to invite them to the third public forum.
-See Annexure N. - Holding the third pubic forum, which will comprise a formal presentation and an Open House at the Mossel Bay Public Library in Mossel Bay on 15 September 2005.
-The findings of the draft EIR will be presented and an opportunity provided for I&APs to raise concerns and comments.
+- The draft EIR was lodged at the Mossel Bay and D'Almeida Public Libraries and the Eskom website on 7 September 2005.
+The commenting period ended on 28 September 2005, but a late submission on 5 October 2005 was accepted and incorporated into the Issues Trail compiled for the EIR phase. - Registered I&APs were notified of the availability of the draft EIR by means of a letter which included a copy of the draft EIR Summary.
+See Annexure N. - Media notices were placed in the Mossel Bay Advertiser on 2 September 2005 in order to notify I&APs of the availability of the draft EIR and to invite them to the third public forum.
+See Annexure O. - The third pubic forum, which comprised a formal presentation and an Open House at the Mossel Bay Public Library, was held in Mossel Bay on 15 September 2005.
+The findings of the draft EIR were presented and an opportunity provided for I&APs to raise concerns and comments.